ibm-cloud-docs/activity-tracker/atracker/settings.md

 {: #settings-prereqs-cli}
 {: cli}

-Before you use the the CLI to manage {{site.data.keyword.atracker_short}} Event Routing account settings, [Install the {{site.data.keyword.atracker_full_notm}} CLI V2 plugin](/docs/activity-tracker?topic=activity-tracker-atracker-cli-config&interface=api).
+Before you use the the CLI to manage {{site.data.keyword.atracker_short}} account settings, [Install the {{site.data.keyword.atracker_full_notm}} CLI V2 plugin](/docs/activity-tracker?topic=activity-tracker-atracker-cli-config&interface=api).

-Check that you have IAM permissions to read, update, or both the {{site.data.keyword.atracker_short}} Event Routing account settings.
+Check that you have IAM permissions to read, update, or both the {{site.data.keyword.atracker_short}} account settings.

 ## Getting account settings using the CLI
 {: #settings-get-cli}
 {: cli}

-Use this command to get the settings for the {{site.data.keyword.atracker_full_notm}} Event Routing account configurations.
+Use this command to get the settings for the {{site.data.keyword.atracker_full_notm}}  account configurations.

 ```sh
 ibmcloud atracker setting get [--output FORMAT]